 Types of invoices

-- Collective invoice: Businesses can put several services on one invoice, allowing their clients to pay for multiple expenses at once.
+- Collective invoice: Businesses put several services on one invoice, allowing their clients to pay for multiple expenses at once.

 Save each template as a PDF or spreadsheet so you can create copies and fill out the necessary information for each client.
+For guidance, our free client invoice template is an excellent example of an electronic format.

 What your invoice should include